walexy/zoomguy-copy-01/src/pages/index.md

       - label: Learn More
         url: /features
   - type: section_features
-    title: Features
+    title: Services
     section_id: features
-    subtitle: We're well versed in Zoom's feature set and continue to provide the folks at Zoom with feedback on how to make their product even better.
-We can help you get up and running and support you as you navigate Zoom's extensive capabilities, including innovative features such as Breakout Rooms.
+    subtitle: "Our team of experts can help you navigate virtual meetings for your employees, clients or supporters of your cause.
+Remember, your reputation is your most valuable asset.
+It only takes one poorly-run meeting to lose volunteers, donors, or supporters.
+Zoom is a great choice for anyone who wants a simple, powerful, cost-effective way to host online meetings, events and webinars.
+Various pricing options are available, including a free account that supports unlimited one-to-one meetings.
+Whether you're an entrepreneur, small business owner, board chair, or a member of a large organization, we're happy to help you get up and running with Zoom.
+Our services include training and consulting on:"
     background: gray
     features:
-      - title: Best Practices
+      - title: Features
-        content: We've used Zoom for hundreds of online meetings, workshops and courses.
-          We're happy to work with you to help deliver online offerings that are engaging and impactful.
+        content: We're well versed in Zoom's feature set and continue to provide the folks at Zoom with feedback on how to make their product even better.
+          We can help you get up and running and support you as you navigate Zoom's extensive capabilities, including innovative features such as Breakout Rooms.
         image: images/feature1.png
         actions:
           - label: Learn More
             url: /features
-      - title: Awesome Feature of Your Services
+      - title: Best Practices
-        content: Etiam vel urna sed massa egestas vulputate eu a velit.
-Sed ut nisl nec sapien interdum luctus.
-Cras rhoncus condimentum metus sit amet auctor.
+        content: We've used Zoom for hundreds of online meetings, workshops and courses.
+          We're happy to work with you to help deliver online offerings that are engaging and impactful.
         image: images/feature2.png
         actions:
           - label: Learn More
             url: /features
-      - title: Cool Feature of Your Services
+      - title: Down and Dirty Tips
-        content: In ante enim, lobortis quis congue vel, finibus sit amet mi.
-Aenean quis venenatis sem.
-Proin eget massa id metus eleifend maximus sit amet nec urna.
+        content: Get the latest insights and tips on hosting remote meetings with Zoom, tools, and techniques.
         image: images/feature3.png
         actions:
           - label: Learn More
-            url: /features
+            url: /blog
   - type: section_reviews
     title: Testimonials
     section_id: reviews